suabochica/rust-programming-language/notes/ch02-notes.md

 # Chapter 2: Programming a Guessing Game

+## Index
+1. Setting Up a New Project
+2. Processing a Guess
+3. Generating a Secret Number
+4. Comparing the Guess to the Secret Number
+5. Allowing Multiple Guesses with Looping

 Let's jump into Rust by working through a hands-on project together.
 The idea is introduces a few common Rust concepts by showing you how to use them in a real program.
 You will learn:

 + `let` and `match` methods